Crafting Your Elopement Timeline

-Why Do You Need A Timeline?
+Why Do You Need An Elopement Timeline?

 Your day may look like an alpine start hike into the mountains.
 Your sunrise first look is followed by a ceremony as the alpenglow grows behind you.
 You explore around a lake after your ceremony and read letters from family and friends.
 After coffee and breakfast, you take a break so that we can adventure at sunset later in the day.

-Your day can also look like a slow morning where the two of you get ready at your Airbnb.
+Your day can also look like a slow morning where the two of you get ready at your airbnb.
 You go for a hike and say private vows.
 Later you meet up with family and go on a Jeep tour among epic sandstone sculptures.
 You end the day with dinner, seated on the red sand, and dance until the sun goes down.

 There are many ways to elope.
 I’m here to help you dream bigger.

-What Is Important To You On Your Day?
+Ask Yourself – What Is Important To You On Your Day?

 Asking yourself questions like these can help you narrow down what it is you want to do most and help you make that the priority.